Canon 1Ds Mark III vs Sony A9

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the A9 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

-The 1Ds Mark III writes its imaging data to Compact Flash cards, while the A9 uses SDXC or Memory Stick PRO Duo cards.
+The 1Ds Mark III writes its imaging data to Compact Flash or SDHC cards, while the A9 uses SDXC or Memory Stick PRO Duo cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The A9 supports UHS-II cards on its first slot and UHS-I on its second one, while the 1Ds Mark III cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark III and Sony Alpha A9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.